YuKitsune/eoinmotherway.dev/content/showcase/accumap.md

 ### The problem

-As the above screenshot shows, these maps generally highlight an entire FIR when an air traffic controller within that area is connected to the network.
-This is not always the case on the VATSIM network.

-In most cases, these FIRs are split into multiple separate sectors, for example, here is the London FIR:
+As the above screenshot shows, these maps typically highlight an entire FIR when an air traffic controller within that area is connected to the network.
+On the VATSIM network, this can sometimes lead to confusion, as these FIRs are typically split up into multiple different sub-sectors.

 {{< image src="/images/accumap/fir.png" alt="London FIR" position="center" >}}

-London's FIR is further split into smaller, more manageable sectors, such as _"North"_ (in red), _"West"_ (in green), _"Central"_ (in yellow), and _"South"_ (in blue).
+The above image shows the London FIR.
+This FIR is further split into smaller, more manageable sectors, such as _"North"_ (in red), _"West"_ (in green), _"Central"_ (in yellow), and _"South"_ (in blue).
 ATC also had the option to combine these sectors into _"South Central"_ (_"South"_ and _"Central"_ ) or _"Bandbox"_ (all sectors combined).
 Some of these sectors could also be split further, but let's not delve too deep into the weeds of UK airspace...

 {{< image src="/images/accumap/london_sectors.png" alt="London Airspace Sectors on the VATSIM network" position="center" >}}

 These sectors also don't always remain inside of the FIR boundaries.
 In the above example, the _"North"_ sector leaves a gap north of it's border, and the northern border of the FIR, this is delegated to the Scottish FIR.
 There is also a bit of the _"West"_ sector surrounding Jersey, and the _"South"_ sector around Dover jutting out into French airspace.

-Since the air traffic controllers on the VATSIM network often control one of these sectors at a time, pilots were easily mislead by these outdated map programs into thinking that a controller was covering an entire FIR.
-This was often the case when a controller had connected to the _"West"_ sector, and pilots would try contacting them from Heathrow, which is well outside of their airspace.
+Since the air traffic controllers on the VATSIM network often control one of these sectors at a time, pilots were easily mislead by programs like VAT-Spy into thinking that a controller was covering an entire FIR.
+This was often the case when a controller had connected to the _"West"_ sector, and pilots would try contacting them from Heathrow, which is outside of their airspace.

 Air traffic controllers would often provide vague explanations of their airspace boundaries to pilots over direct messages.
 For new pilots, this can be very confusing, and being told that _"you're not in my airspace"_ can sometimes be embarrassing.
 As for ATC, it's distracting.
 Not only do they have to manage a complex and busy piece of airspace, but also educate new pilots on their FIRs specific sectors.